Book Now

 Bugoma Forest is a tropical forest located southwest of Hoima and northeast of Kyenjojo towns, east of Lake Albert in the Hoima District of western Uganda.
 The forest was first gazetted in 1932 and came under the management of the National Forestry Authority in 2003.

 Bugoma Forest is an important ecological area because it is home to many plants and animals and also holds cultural importance in Uganda.
+The forest has over 500 tree species, including mahogany, ironwood, and other hardwood trees that are used for timber.

 One of the special features of Bugoma Forest is the presence of many animals and birds that live in the area.